JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7922 days**.

-And here is a just a random fact -  **On average, you would need 12.5 gallons of milk to make one gallon of ice cream**.
+And here is a just a random fact -  **The water inside of a coconut is identical to human blood plasma.
+Many lives in third world countries have been saved from coconut water fed through an IV**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 06 Sep, 2025.</sub>
+<sub>Last updated by Github Actions on 07 Sep, 2025.</sub>